 You can always find help outside of traditional therapy

 Research shows that older men are far more likely than women to experience social isolation, which goes hand-in-hand with stories that men in their 20s and 30s start to lose friends at an alarming rate.
-There are lots of ways that men can try to combat this - joining teams, participating in special interest groups, or scheduling standing get togethers with their friends.
+There are lots of ways that men can try to combat this - joining teams, participating in special interest groups, or scheduling regular get togethers with their friends.

 In Australia in the 1990s, the emergence of ‘men’s sheds’ helped combat loneliness and isolation among older men by promoting physical activity, DIY projects and other interests in a shared community space.